Curriculum: Master of Science in Business Analytics

 Credit: 3

-An introduction to modeling, solving with state-of-the-art software, and interpreting the results for real-world linear, integer, and optimization under uncertainty applications.
-Solution techniques and analyses covered include graphical approaches, the simplex method, and sensitivity for linear optimization; branch-and-bound and cutting plane techniques for integer optimization; and two-stage stochastic programming and robust optimization for optimization under uncertainty.
-Upon completion of this course, students will be able to formulate real applications as mathematical problems, understanding the underlying assumptions, and the scalability/difficulty of the proposed models.
+An introduction to modeling, solving with state-of-the-art software, and interpreting the results for real-world linear, integer, and nonlinear optimization applications.
+Solution techniques and analyses covered include graphical approaches, the simplex method, duality, and sensitivity for linear optimization; branch-and-bound and cutting plane techniques for integer optimization; and Newton’s method and gradient search for nonlinear optimization.

 3